Easy Guitar Songs to Play for Beginners

 Dmaj9 ------ |||||| |||**| ||||||

-Here is a very good video lesson that includes an explanation on how to strum shuffle rhythm that is better suited here.
+Here is a very good video lesson that includes an explanation of how to strum a shuffle rhythm, which is better suited here.

-The first time, playing this song might seem not as quite straightforward as the chord layout looks, for example in the verse, the 3rd line contains 4 chords, when other lines contain only 2, that's why the duration of each chord on the 3rd line is 1/2 of a chord from another line.
+At first, playing this song might not seem as straightforward as the chord layout suggests.
+For example, in verse 2, the 3rd line contains four chords, while the other lines contain only two.
+This means that the duration of each chord in the 3rd line is half that of the chords in the other lines.

 1st line: G - - - Cadd9 - - - | 2nd line: G - - - Cadd9 - - - | 3rd line: G - Cadd9 - G - Cadd9 - | 4th line: D - - - - C - - - |

 Click here for the fingerstyle version of this song.
-It erroneously seems from the provided tab that each note lasts the same amount of time, but to make it sound right, play the note in the beginning of each bar twice longer than the rest of notes.
+It may erroneously seem from the provided tab that each note lasts the same amount of time, but to make it sound right, play the note at the beginning of each bar twice as long as the other notes.

-When played with the strumming, this song uses a couple of bar chords: Bm and F#m, but if you use the fingerstyle technique, as in the provided tab, you won't play chords, only simple fingerstyle pattern that requires maximum of two strings to be pressed simultaneously.
-Here's the lyrics for the song.
+When played with strumming, this song uses a couple of bar chords: Bm and F#m.
+However, if you use the fingerstyle technique, as shown in the provided tab, you won't play chords.
+Instead, you'll use a simple fingerstyle pattern that requires a maximum of two strings to be pressed simultaneously.
+Here are the lyrics for the song.

-This song has the C9 chord that has some jazzy feel to it and is less frequently used in rock and pop music.
+This song features the C9 chord, which has some jazzy feel to it and is less frequently used in rock and pop music.
 It can also be conveniently played as an open-position chord:

 NEWS

-An offer from JamPlay a resources of premium guitar lessons with plenty of high quality video materials and pro teachers, now it gives aways first month of membership for free
+An offer from GuitarTricks, a resource for premium guitar lessons with plenty of high-quality video materials and pro teachers, is now giving away 14 days of free membership.

-Except in the bridge, there are only three chords that repeat throughout the whole theme.
-The chord progression feels slightly "unequal" comparing to the other songs though:
+Except in the bridge, there are only three chords that repeat throughout the entire theme.
+However, the chord progression feels slightly "unequal" compared to the other songs though:

 D - Am x2 - Em